pullyvan/Fogproject/README.md

 ## Service installed by fog

-* DHCP server from fog or other (https://wiki.fogproject.org/wiki/index.php/Windows_DHCP_Server)[windows server for example]
+* DHCP server from fog or other windows server for example
 * apache (web server)
 * PXE
 * TFTP